 Easy Breakfast Recipe: Golden Buck Cheesy Eggs on Toast

-This is especially nice for the chef of the family; the entire breakfast can be made up in just a few minutes and cleanup is minimal.
-If you have little people in the family, even younger children can grate cheese and even stir the sauce as the pan must never get really hot.
+This is especially nice for the chef of the family; the entire breakfast can be made up in just a few minutes, and cleanup is minimal.
+This recipe is great if you have little people in the family too.
+Younger children can grate cheese and stir the sauce as the pan must never get really hot.

 - 2 eggs

 - 2 teaspoons prepared mustard, ordinary hot dog mustard

 - 6 eggs, poached

 - Combine cheese, 2 eggs, milk, butter, mustard and salt in the top of a double boiler if available.
 A pan on a very low temperature burner may be used as well, but care must be taken not to get it too hot.

 - Cook slowly while stirring frequently.
 Do not allow to boil.
 The mixture will thicken as it cooks; Turn the heat as low as possible at the first sign of thickening or clumping or remove the double boiler from the burner, keeping the mixture over the hot water.